Legacy Infrastructure

 Legacy infrastructure: Old but gold (or just old?).

-Lack of Compatibility - Many legacy systems are not compatible with newer technologies, software and/or hardware which can make integration and interoperability challenging if not impossible.
+Lack of compatibility - Many legacy systems are not compatible with newer technologies, software and/or hardware which can make integration and interoperability challenging if not impossible.

 Assess & Document - First and foremost, it is imperative to understand what your current environment looks like.
 A comprehensive assessment of your legacy infrastructure should be undertaken to understand and visualise it's current state, dependencies and limitations.
 The assessment should include all components, configurations and integration points as this will form the basis of your migration roadmap.